lucky-chap/shelf/README.md

 - Admin dashboard with authentication
 - Analytics for links and guestbook activity
 - Custom domain configuration with DNS setup
-- Store with Polar.sh integration for digital products

-Note: The old Stripe store feature has been removed and replaced with Polar.sh integration.

 ## Features